LIVING WELL WITH HIV

 WHAT NOW?

-Receiving a positive test result for HIV is the beginning of multiple emotions and feelings.
-Knowing what care and treatment services are available and how to access them are extremely important to living well with HIV.
-A variety of confidential services are available in Florida to help improve your quality of life.
-Many of these services are available for free.
-For more information call the Florida HIV/AIDS Hotline 1-800-352-2437.
+Receiving a positive test result for HIV can be overwhelming.
+Knowing what care and treatment services are available and how to access them is key to living well with HIV.
+In Florida, there are a variety of confidential services available to help improve your quality of life, and many of these services are available for free.

 HIV is a chronic illness and living with it can be overwhelming at times.
-To help you begin the process of entering care and treatment, your primary health care or case management provider can refer you to a counselor, social worker, someone living with HIV/AIDS, or a mental health professional.
+To help you begin the process of entering care and treatment, your primary health care or case management provider can refer you to a counselor, social worker, someone living with HIV or AIDS, or a mental health professional.
+If you have HIV, there are agencies that provide HIV-related services that can help you get the care you need.
+For more information call the Florida HIV/AIDS Hotline 1-800-352-2437.

 GET LINKED